MarissaBaietto/DS4010-Capstone-Project/README.md

 ## Folders
 Data: This folder will contain the raw data obtained for this project, along with the final dataset used for this project.

+Code: This folder will contain all code used to create the dashboard, along with any R data files.

+## Dashboard Link
+Below is the link to view the dashboard: